SEAT León: León Cupra

-The Sub8 Performance pack was launched in August 2014 for the Cupra 280, it featured side skirts, lightweight 19-inch alloy wheels and 30mm larger ventilated brake discs with Brembo calipers.
+The Sub8 Performance pack was launched in August 2014 for the Cupra 280, it featured side skirts, lightweight 19-inch alloy wheels and 30 mm larger ventilated brake discs with Brembo calipers.
 Michelin Pilot Sport Cup 2 tyres could be ordered at extra cost.
 Also included is a VAQ electronically controlled limited-slip differential that aids traction.
-Power remained unchanged at 276 bhp and a 0-60 mph time of 5.7 seconds.
+Power remained unchanged at 280 hp (metric) and a 0-60 mph time of 5.7 seconds.

 The Ultimate Sub8 pack was launched in February 2015 for the Cupra 280, which included several weight-saving measures including: removing the León's centre armrest, standard climate control system is replaced with a smaller heater, reducing the number of speakers from eight to four, removing the centre console armrest, front storage units, and rear air vents.

-SEAT León Cupra 290, was manufactured between 2015 and 2016, as a replacement for Cupra 280 - powered by the same 2Litre engine from the Cupra 280, but with an extra 10 bhp.
+SEAT León Cupra 290, was manufactured between 2015 and 2016, as a replacement for Cupra 280 - powered by the same 2-litre engine from the Cupra 280, but with an extra 10 bhp.
 The Cupra 290 can accelerate 0-62 mph in 5.8 seconds and onto a top speed of 155 mph.
 Available with either a 6-speed manual gearbox or 6-speed DSG automatic gearbox.
 The 290 came in three body styles - three-door hatchback (León SC), five-door hatchback (León) and five-door estate (León ST) – and in a higher-specification Black version; which included sports seats, special 19in multi-spoke alloy wheels, and black detailing.

 SEAT León Cupra 300, was manufactured between 2017–2018 to replace the Cupra 290, it used the same 2 Litre turbocharged engine from León Cupra 290 but boosted to 296 bhp and capable of 0-62 mph in 5.8 seconds.
 Available with either a 6-speed manual gearbox or 6-speed DSG automatic gearbox.
 ST estate version was fitted with a DSG gearbox and all-wheel drive as standard.